 I received my graduate education at Bryn Mawr Graduate School of Social Work and Social Research.
 I have training in:

-EMDR (Eye Movement Desensitization and Reprocessing), a well-researched treatment method which has been shown to be effective in reducing anxiety and symptoms of psychological trauma.
+- EMDR (Eye Movement Desensitization and Reprocessing), a treatment method which has been shown to be effective in reducing anxiety and symptoms of psychological trauma.

 I collaborate with other health care professionals to provide holistic and interactive care when needed and with the permission of clients.
 I am happy to provide you with referrals to other professionals, such as physicians, psychiatrists and nutritionists.